What we Believe

 10. BAPTISM AND THE LORD’s SUPPER

 Baptism and the Lord’s Supper have been given to the churches by Christ as visible signs of the Gospel.
 Baptism itself does not impart spiritual life but is a symbol of union with Christ in his death and resurrection.
 United with him in his resurrection we receive new spiritual life, and are made members of his body, the church.
 The Lords supper is a commemoration of Christ’s sacrifice offered once and for all and involves no change in the bread or the wine.
 All its blessings are received by faith.
+Everyone baptised by immersion is welcome to join in our times of communion.

 11. RETURN OF JESUS, RESURRECTION OF THE DEAD AND JUDGEMENT